Zirconium419122/Photon-ray-tracer/README.md

 4. **Multi-Threading:** Explore multi-threading or Web Workers to parallelize ray tracing computations for faster rendering.

+5. **Shaders:** Explore shaders to improve performance by the use of the GPU for faster rendering.

-5. **Advanced Lighting Models:** Implement more sophisticated lighting models, such as physically-based rendering (PBR) and global illumination.
+6. **Advanced Lighting Models:** Implement more sophisticated lighting models, such as physically-based rendering (PBR) and global illumination.

 ### How to Contribute